dbmcclain/Lisp-Actors/README.md

 Once we accept these realities, it becomes trivial to write a UNW-PROT macro to wrap an Actor service with unwind clauses in response to an arriving reply to the original customer.
 The wrapped service has a timeout timer feeding into a ONCE-gate serving as the interposing customer, and that interposer contains the unwind clauses as well as forwarding the response message to the original customer.
 UNW-PROT wraps a service Actor (which could be an entire network of Actors), to produce an Actor to which messages should be sent.
 And those messages must include a customer to which responses will be directed.
 The Actor service must produce a response to its customer, or else a timeout will occur.

+PS: The code has been refined for use by SBCL.
+All of the Actors code, including base level support through the KVDB database, now runs properly in SBCL.
+The only thing remaining is to port the Async Socket system.

 -- 29 November 2022 -- Non-Blocking ASK !!
 ---